Is North Coast Energy Services part of PG&E?

 How often can I apply for help?

-NCES can provide a one-time benefit payment per calendar year.
+NCES can provide a one-time benefit payment per program year.

 Benefit payments are determined by the household size and income.

 May I apply for HEAP if I am currently enrolled in PG&E’s reduced rate program CARE (California Alternate Rate for Energy)?

 May I apply for HEAP if I have received energy bill payment assistance from other programs such as REACH (R…E…A…C…H)?

 Refrigerators may qualify for replacement under the weatherization part of the LIHEAP program.